databricks/cli/bundle/schema/README.md

 1. You can autogenerate empty descriptions for the new fields by running `bricks bundle schema --only-docs > ~/bricks/bundle/schema/docs/bundle_descriptions.json`
 2. Manually edit bundle_descriptions.json to add your descriptions
+3. Build again to embed the new `bundle_descriptions.json` into the binary (`go build`)
-3. Again run `bricks bundle schema --only-docs > ~/bricks/bundle/schema/docs/bundle_descriptions.json` to copy over any applicable descriptions to `environments`
+4. Again run `bricks bundle schema --only-docs > ~/bricks/bundle/schema/docs/bundle_descriptions.json` to copy over any applicable descriptions to `environments`
-4. push to repo
+5. push to repo

 ### SOP: Update descriptions in resources from a newer openapi spec